overblog/GraphQLBundle/docs/security/fields-access-control.md

 Additional configuration can be set using `config.fields.*.accessConfig` or globally with `config.fieldsDefaultAccessConfig`.
 The available option is :

-`nullOnDenied` : Boolean indicating if we should return `null` instead of raising an exception is the access to the field is denied. `default=false`.
+`nullOnDenied` : Boolean indicating if we should return `null` instead of raising an exception is the access to the field is denied. `default=false`.  **Warning: When using this option make sure the corresponding field is nullable.**

 Note: